 In the Record conversion methodology, the existing courseware will be played and recorded using a screen capture program, such as Camtasia, which will provide an MP4 output.
 This can be uploaded to an LMS, making it accessible across all devices.

-- When the level of learning difficulty is low: According to Bloom’s levels in the cognitive domain, the simple recall or recognition of facts is the lowest level.
+According to Bloom’s levels in the cognitive domain, the simple recall or recognition of facts is the lowest level.
 When the main objective of the training is just to help learners remember and recall basic facts and understand basic concepts, this method can definitely be used to develop an effective eLearning output.

 A wide variety of screen capturing tools available in the market today enable the successful creation of videos.
 These tools support the feature to record audios and voiceovers.
 Once the screen is recorded and saved, the final output can then be uploaded on your LMS.
 It thus becomes ready to be accessed by your learners.
 A few of these tools are: